 The population in the Middle Hills is predominantly Hindu.
-Tibetans makes up a small part of the population and yet have a significant influence on the area through trading.The Middle Hills of Farwest Nepal are also known as the Doti region, a word which some believe originated from ‘Dovati’.
-This translates as ‘the land between two rivers’ and describes the region’s location between the rivers Karnali and Mahakali.
-Others claim that it originated from the word ‘Devatavi’, a composition of the Hindu words for god (‘dev’) and ‘aatavi’, meaning the place of re-creation.
-The fascinating history of Doti goes back to the 13th century when Niranjan Malldeo founded the Doti Kingdom following the fall of Karyuris Kingdom.
+Tibetans make up a small part of the population and yet have a significant influence on the region, through their trading.The Middle Hills of Far West Nepal are also known as the Doti region.
+Some people believe, the word originated of the word ‘Dovati’.
+This means ‘the land between two rivers’ and describes the region’s location between the rivers Karnali and Mahakali.
+Others claim that the name is originated from the word ‘Devatavi’.
+A composition of the Hindu words for god ‘dev’ and ‘aatavi’, means place of recreation.
+The fascinating history of Doti goes back to the 13th century when Niranjan Malldeo founded the Doti Kingdom following the Fall of Karyuris Kingdom.
 The Doti rulers called themselves Raaikas.
-Today we can still observe the ruins of Raaika Palace bringing us back to the ancient times of Doti Kingdom.
+Today it is possible to visit the ruins of Raaika Palace which shows the ancient time of Doti Kingdom.

 In the south, bordering India, there is a flat landscape covered of forest and farmland, this region is called Terai.
 It used to be a covered, dense jungle inhabited only by the Tharu people.
 In the north plain of the Terai are rising majestic hills up.
 They are cut by deep valleys and wild rivers that flowing down from the Himalayas.
 The fertile land of the Terai was cultivated by the inhabitants.
 Attracted by the fertile landscapes, they came down from the northern regions to the south to settle there from then on.